What Does Creatine Do?

 - You don't want to heat it or mix it with hot liquids, because this will make it lose its effectiveness.

 - Creatine crystals don't always completely dissolve in water.
 If you find that some remains in your glass, add a little more water and give it a swirl to get anything that remains.
-(Or try mixing Dr. Ni's OC2 in yogurt or ice cream—it's yummy!)
+Or try mixing Dr. Ni's OC2 in yogurt, a smoothie, or ice cream—it's yummy!
+In fact, taking creatine with a small amount of carbohydrate or glucose can help your body absorb it better.

-- Regular exercise is necessary to get the full benefits of creatine.
+- Regular strength training/resistance training is necessary to get the full benefits of creatine.

 Additional creatine reading: